 KEEP IOWA BEAUTIFUL

 Keep Iowa Beautiful was established in 2000 becoming the 23rd State Affiliate of Keep America Beautiful.
 It is a 501c3 charitable organization working with Iowa citizens, neighborhoods, communities and regions in improving the quality, beauty and cleanliness of our State.
 KIB empowers Iowan’s to have a greater commitment in building pride and respect in the places we live.
-Please check out our web page at www.keepiowabeautiful.com
+For additional information, visit www.keepiowabeautiful.com

 - 30 -

 (CONTACT: Gerry Schnepf, Executive Director (515) 323-6507 firstname.lastname@example.org)